Skip to main content

 4. MITIGATIONS

-CISA recommends users take defensive measures to minimize the risk of exploitation of these vulnerabilities.
-Specifically, users should:
+CISA recommends users take defensive measures to minimize the risk of exploitation of this vulnerability, such as:

-Minimize network exposure for all control system devices and/or systems, and ensure they are not accessible from the Internet.
+Minimize network exposure for all control system devices and/or systems, ensuring they are not accessible from the internet.

-Locate control system networks and remote devices behind firewalls and isolate them from business networks.
+Locate control system networks and remote devices behind firewalls and isolating them from business networks.

-When remote access is required, use secure methods, such as virtual private networks (VPNs), recognizing VPNs may have vulnerabilities and should be updated to the most current version available.
-Also recognize VPN is only as secure as its connected devices.
+When remote access is required, use more secure methods, such as virtual private networks (VPNs), recognizing VPNs may have vulnerabilities and should be updated to the most current version available.
+Also recognize VPN is only as secure as the connected devices.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.